rathodharan/gatsby-starter-business/src/pages/index.md

         and stability.
     - image: /img/advisory.png
       text: >-
-        Businesses are exposed to multiple challenges and aggressive competition on day-to-day basis making sustainability and growth a struggle.
+        Advisory - businesses are exposed to multiple challenges and aggressive competition on day-to-day basis making sustainability and growth a struggle.
 Rathod & Haran senior management have executed large and complex project across various industries and the execution team is a mix of dynamic professionals aiding businesses to identify risk and deal with uncertainty.

         Rathod & Haran integrates its capabilities across offices to create